mamonaco1973/azure-files/README.md

 - **Client Instances:**
   - Windows VM joined to the domain via boot-time PowerShell script
-  - Linux VM joined to the domain with SSSD integration via custom-data script
+  - Linux VM joined to the domain with SSSD integration via cloud-init

----
+- **Azure Files Storage:**
+  - Premium Storage Account with SMB and/or NFS protocol enabled
+  - File shares provisioned for shared data and home directories

+- **File Access Integration:**
+  - A Linux VM mounts the Azure Files NFS share
+  - The same Linux VM exposes the mounted share via **Samba**, acting as a gateway for Windows clients
+  - This enables domain-joined Windows machines to access Azure Files storage transparently using SMB, while Linux clients mount NFS directly

 ### Users and Groups